microsoft/powerplatform-vscode/CONTRIBUTING.md

 # Contributing

-**PRE-RELEASE SOFTWARE.**
 This project will welcome contributions and suggestions in the near future.
-But in this early preview stage, we're not ready for contributions.

-Once this project is ready to welcome contributions and suggestions.
-Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
+Once this project is ready to welcome contributions and suggestions:  Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
 For details, visit <https://cla.opensource.microsoft.com>.